Eco SwapsGreen LivingTried & Tested Products

 • Occasionally, not every load

 Or better yet, choose an eco-friendly softener that’s free from silicones and harsh fragrance.
-Brands like Ecover or Bio-D are kinder to fabrics and the planet.
+Brands like Ecover or Bio-D are apparently kinder to fabrics and the planet.

 Natural Ways to Soften Laundry (Without Chemicals)